-- Derogatory comments or comments that target people based on any aspect of their identity - Misgendering participants who have communicated their pronouns - Deliberate intimidation, stalking, or unwanted following - Unwanted or unwarned photography or recording, including screencaptures - Sustained disruption of talks or other events - Unwelcome sexual attention

-Advocating for or encouraging any of the above behavior
+- Derogatory comments or comments that target people based on any aspect of their identity - Misgendering participants who have communicated their pronouns - Deliberate intimidation, stalking, or unwanted following - Unwanted or unwarned photography or recording, including screencaptures - Sustained disruption of talks or other events - Unwelcome sexual attention - Advocating for or encouraging any of the above behavior attendees, is expected not to participate in, support, or condone harassment.
+This policy applies to interactions between any conference participants for the duration of the conference, regardless of platform (i.e., Zoom, Discord, and Bluesky).

-What does this policy mean?
+What this policy means?